ethronsoft/stor/docs/wikis/tutorial/cpp.rst

     which uses Boost.UUID.
     You can override that by providing your own identifier.
-If you do, it is your responsibilty to guarantee uniqueness of this identifer when inserting this document in a Collection.
+If you do, it is your responsibility to guarantee uniqueness of this identifier when inserting this document in a Collection.

 Interaction